The premise

 End-of-lesson check

-What is the core idea behind "AI Auditing the Fairness of an On-Call Rotation"?
+What is the main idea of "AI Auditing the Fairness of an On-Call Rotation"?

 - Use AI to check whether on-call burden is actually distributed evenly.

-Which term best describes a foundational idea in "AI Auditing the Fairness of an On-Call Rotation"?
+Which concept is most central to "AI Auditing the Fairness of an On-Call Rotation"?

 - rotation fairness